GESIS Knowledge Graph

 APIs

-We will provide an OAI-PMH API which will allow you to access and harvest metadata provided by the GESIS KG in the oai_datacite and berd format.
-This API will come with a dedicated website and documentation.
+We provide an OAI-PMH API, available at https://data.gesis.org/gesiskg/oai/, which allows you to access and harvest metadata provided by the GESIS KG in the DataCite and OpenAIRE format.

 You can explore the data within the GESIS Knowledge Graph using SPARQL queries at the following SPARQL endpoint: https://data.gesis.org/gesiskg/sparql